abitascout/BlackJack/README.md

 ## How to run the Black Jack Game
-To run the game all  you need to do is download all the files.
+To run the game all you need to do is download all the files and install Node.js.
 Once the files are downloaded and not in a zip folder just open the Jack.hmtl page to play the game.

 ## Base game rules.
 This game follows the base game rules provided by the following link